Oncofertility in the setting of advanced cervical cancer - A case report.

 Conclusions: Fertility options may exist for patients even in the setting of metastatic cervical cancer.
 Early involvement of a reproductive endocrinologist is imperative.
 This case emphasizes the importance of cross-specialty communication.

 Obstetrics & Gynecology

 Gordon, Catherine; Carmichael, Joseph C; and Tewari, Krishnansu S, "Oncofertility in the setting of advanced cervical cancer - A case report."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 160.